ibm-cloud-docs/power-iaas/modifying-instance.md

 [Off-premises]{: tag-blue} For IBM i 7.3 and later versions, you can resize volume to increase the volume size, but this requires an initial program load (IPL) to recognize the new volume size.

 Before you perform the IPL operation, you must run the macro to ensure that the volume resize operation is complete, then proceed with the IPL operation.
 For more information, see [Dynamically increasing the size of a SAN LUN](https://www.ibm.com/support/pages/dynamically-increasing-size-san-lun){: external}.
-If you perform an IPL operation before the resize operation is complete, an additional IPL is required.
+If you do an IPL operation before the resize operation is complete, an extra IPL is required.
 {: important}

-If you cannot take the downtime, you can add additional volumes.
-You can attach maximum of 127 volumes to the VM.
+If you cannot take the downtime, you can add extra volumes.
+You can attach a maximum of 127 volumes to the VM.

-[Off-premises]{: tag-blue} Any volume that has been included in a snapshot cannot be resized.
+[Off-premises]{: tag-blue} Any volume that is included in a snapshot cannot be resized.
 To resize a volume that has been included in a snapshot, you must first delete all of the snapshots the volume is a part of.
 {: important}

 1. Go to the {{site.data.keyword.powerSys_notm}} user interface and click **Storage volumes**.

 2. Click the **Edit** icon to the right of your storage volume.

-3. Click on **Edit** to select the desired storage volume size in the **Modify storage volume** window.
+3. Click **Edit** to select the desired storage volume size in the **Modify storage volume** window.
 You can increase only the size of the storage volume.

 4. Read the service agreement and agree to the terms.
 Click **Order** to complete the volume modification process and accept the price.